pwong-it/Project-Machi-Koro/README.md

     -   An embedded screenshot of the app
     -   :white_check_mark: Explanations of the technologies used
     -   :white_check_mark: A couple paragraphs about the general approach you took
-    -   Installation instructions for any dependencies
+    -   :white_check_mark: Installation instructions for any dependencies
     -   Link to your user stories – who are your users, what do they want, and why?
     -   :white_check_mark: Link to your wireframes – sketches of major views / interfaces in your application
     -   :white_check_mark: Link to your pitch deck – documentation of your wireframes, user stories, and proposed architecture